A weekly news digest for University of Minnesota, Morris faculty, staff, and students

 Joey Pirillo '09 is featured in a story by the Manteca Bulletin.
 A former Cougar football player, Pirillo now coaches varsity football at Lathrop High School in Lathrop, California.

 The Pope County Tribune announced Bill Rutledge '86 will be inducted into the Minnewaska Laker Athletic Hall of Fame in October 2015.

 - Career Services Information »

 - Faculty/Staff Employment Information »

 All University of Minnesota, Morris events submissions should be submitted through the online events form.

-Weekly Bulletin is the official campus newsletter for students, staff, faculty and friends of the University of Minnesota, Morris, prepared in cooperation by the Offices of University Relations and Computing Services, 600 East 4th Street, Morris, MN 56267.
+Weekly Bulletin is the official campus newsletter for students, staff, faculty and friends of the University of Minnesota, Morris, prepared in cooperation by the Offices of University Relations and Information Technology, 600 East 4th Street, Morris, MN 56267.
 Each issue features a compendium of news and announcements, accomplishments and media coverage about the University of Minnesota, Morris.